k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-1/1.lesson-green/unit-2.md

 make bob
 ```

-While we re waiting, lets move over into the other tab :tab-locator-inline{text='Explorer' name='Explorer'} and watch whats happening on our cluster.
+While we re waiting, lets move over into the other tab :tab-locator-inline{text='Explorer' name='Explorer'} and watch what's happening on our k0s cluster.

 ::simple-task
 ---